 We want to make sure that Opera Holland Park is accessible to everyone, and that all our patrons have a comfortable and enjoyable experience at our beautiful theatre.
 The access support listed below is available to everyone who would benefit from it.

 If there is anything needed to make our space accessible to you beyond what’s listed below, please get in touch and we will do our best to make it available.
 Our Box Office team are available on 0300 999 1000 or by emailing email@example.com.
 We are always looking to improve access to Opera Holland Park, so if you have any comments or requests we would love to hear from you.

 - Assistance and Service dogs

 - Hearing Loop

 We offer half price access tickets to all opera and ballet performances at the theatre for access bookers and one companion or carer.
-For a patron to qualify for access tickets they must fall into at least one of the following categories:
+To qualify for access tickets, the access booker must fall into at least one of the following categories:

 - Registered disabled

 - Have a Disabled Persons Freedom Pass or Railcard

 Access tickets can be booked either online or by calling the Box Office on 0300 999 1000.
 After booking, the Box Office will contact you to verify your eligibility.